 A business that plans to earn an EZ tax credit must receive pre-certification each year prior to earning the credit and then submit the tax form to their local EZ Administrator for final certification after earning the credit.
 Note: An EZ tax credit is “earned” when the activity required to receive the credit is completed such as a job is created, an investment is made, an employee is trained, a building is rehabilitated, etc. These activities cannot take place prior to receiving pre-certification to be eligible for an EZ tax credit.

-To receive pre-certification, visit www.advancecolorado.com/ez.
-The business owner or authorized company official will have to fill in the location of their business and provide and electronic signature, then submit.
+To receive pre-certification, visit www.choosecolorado.com/ez.
+The business owner or authorized company official will have to fill in the location of their business, provide an electronic signature, then submit.
 This pre-certification applies to all activity conducted as it pertains to tax forms DR0074, DR0076 and/or DR0077 (depending on which credit will be earned).
 The local EZ Administrator will verify that the business is in the zone, and if so, electronically approve the form (usually in 1-2 business days).
 After receiving the pre-certification approval via e-mail, the business may earn an EZ tax credit by performing the activity necessary to receive the tax credit.
-After performing the activity to earn the EZ tax credit, a business must return to the on-line process, enter the pre-certification approval number, complete the certification form which is submitted to their local EZ Administrator for final certification.
+After performing the activity to earn the EZ tax credit, a business must return to the on-line process, and complete the certification form which is submitted to their local EZ Administrator for final certification.
 Once a business has received the final approved “certified” e-mail, they may claim the tax credit on their state income taxes through the Department of Revenue.

 Pre-certification will include: